nlpia/nlpia-bot/docs/brown-covid19-grant-proposal.md

 ## Project Description
 We propose to create a Web-based chatbot to assist those affected by a coronavirus lockdown in three domains:

-- answer open domain questions about COVID-19 using unstructured reference corpora such as Wikipedia and PubMed
+- Answer open domain questions about COVID-19 using authoritative reference corpora such as Wikipedia, the CDC, and PubMed
-- provide updates on the global status of the pandemic (using curated, verified news sources)
+- Provide updates on the global status of the pandemic (using curated, verified news sources)
-- provide tips for wellness and self-care while working in isolation
+- Provide tips for wellness and self-care while working in isolation

 The project will be based on the technology developed as a part of "qary" open-source project.
 All training of the bot and software development will be performed by volunteers contributing to open-source repository.